Capstone Senior Design Project | Guidelines and Project Submission

 - Project definition: May-August

 b.
-Each team will be coached by experienced engineering faculty member.
+Each team will be coached by an experienced engineering faculty member.

 c.
 The Executive Sponsor is responsible for ensuring that corporate commitment and funding is delivered on time and that an appropriate Project Technical Liaison is assigned.